|Semester:||Fall, Full year|

 This program engages students in the various cultures of China as an integral part of the required courses that explore Chinese culture and the minority experience.
 The semester begins with a visit to the Forbidden City and the Great Wall in Beijing.
 Students then take an overnight train to Xi’an, whose famous Terracotta Warriors and Wild Goose Pagoda are a reminder of China’s prominence in the world as the eastern terminus of the Silk Road.
 Finally, students fly into Chengdu, home to China’s pandas and a sizable Tibetan minority population, and prepare for their semester of study at Sichuan University.
 While in Chengdu, students engage with local communities through field trips to rural farms, local villages and nearby monuments such as Qingchengshan Daoist Mountain.
 In October, students visit a Tibetan Region for a week of discovery to explore Buddhist temples and shrines, a culture vastly different than that of China’s ethnic Han majority.

-Chengdu is well-known for lovely giant pandas, and they are the number one reason that people visit the city.
-Chengdu is also famous for delicious Sichuan (Szechuan) which is characterized by its spicy, strong flavors.
-Chengdu is a large but a rather relaxed city, with many natural, cultural, and historical sights in and around it.
+Chengdu is the capital city of the Sichuan province in the southwest, and home to over 14 million residents.
+Once a silk brocade capital, the city is pleasantly located where the Jin and Fu rivers intersect.
+Chengdu is well-known for lovely giant pandas, and they are the number one reason that tourists visit.
+The city is also famous for delicious Sichuan (Szechuan) which is characterized by its spicy and strong flavors.
+Chengdu is a large but a rather relaxed city, with many natural, cultural, and historical sights in and around it, including the Giant Panda Breeding Research Base, the Wenshu Temple, and the Jinsha Museum.

 About the 2018 Program Leader: